 How might you title the short story of your life?

 Home Truths Stories: Thank You for the Lovely Tea / Jorinda and Jorindel / Saturday / Up North / Orphans’ Progress / The Prodigal Parent / In the Tunnel / The Ice Wagon Going Down the Street / Bonaventure / Virus X / In Youth is Pleasure / Between Zero and One / Varieties of Exile / Voices Lost in Snow / The Doctor / With a Capital T

 Note: This is part of a series of posts on Mavis Gallant’s stories, as I read through her short fiction.
-This is the tenth story in Home Truths.
+This is the final story in Home Truths.
 Please feel free to check the schedule and join in, for the series, or for a single story; I would love the company.
-Next story: “In Youth Is Pleasure”.
+Next collection: Overhead in a Balloon.